Francis Quarles

 Francis Quarles (about 8 May 1592 – 8 September 1644) was an English poet most notable for his emblem book entitled Emblems.

 Early life

 Francis Quarles was born in Romford, Essex, and baptised there on 8 May 1592.
 His family had a long history of royal service.
-His great-grandfather, George Quarles, was Auditor to King Henry VIII, and his father, James Quarles, held places under Queen Elizabeth and James I, for which he was rewarded with an estate called Stewards in Romford.
+His great-grandfather, George Quarles, was Auditor to King Henry VIII, and his father, James Quarles, was Clerk of the Green Cloth, and Purveyor of the Navy, in Queen Elizabeth's reign.
 His mother, Joan Dalton, was the daughter and heiress of Eldred Dalton of Mores Place, Hadham.
+Francis grew up in the Manor of Stewards.
 There were eight children in the family; the eldest, Sir Robert Quarles, was knighted by James I in 1608.

 Francis Quarles was entered at Christ's College, Cambridge, in 1608, and subsequently joined Lincoln's Inn to read for the bar.
 In 1613, when Princess Elizabeth married Frederick V of the Electoral Palatinate, Quarles was made her cupbearer and went with her to the continent, remaining in post for some years.